-As the hours pass toward midnight, a lingering few stand silent, shrouded in a fog of thought, tangled in life’s web, caught between the Land-of-No-Longer and the Land-of-Yet-to-Be.
-Perhaps they glimpse a moonlit shard of truth hidden to revelers in the street – this is the way of life.
-What has been passes away into forgetfulness, even as the yet-to-be stirs toward vitality.
+As midnight approaches, a lingering few stand silent, shrouded in a fog of thought, tangled in life’s web, caught between the land of No-Longer and the land of Yet-to-Be.
+Perhaps a moonlit shard of truth reveals itself to revelers in the street: this is the way of life.
+What has been passes away into forgetfulness, while that which is yet-to-be stirs toward vitality.